 Feedback on each survey

-All pulse surveys come together with the feature of feedback which allows employees to give their opinion along with their response to the survey questions.
+All pulse surveys come together with the feature of anonymous feedback which allows employees to give their opinion along with their response to the survey questions.
 This feedback feature is optional and can be opted by employees to further address the issue mentioned in the survey questions so that leaders can start work on solving them.